TOPSinfo/laravel_vue_demo/README.md

 # Property fair demo

-In this project we have used laravel 9, vue 3 and inertia Js for the fullstack development.
+In this project we have used Laravel 9, Vue JS 3, Inertia Js and Tailwind CSS for the fullstack development.

 ### Features